marcwiemann/my_notes_app/README.md

 In this project we used Google's API - Firebase where we store the data and where you can authenticate yourself.

+## First Release
+Date:07.11.2020
+Name: Alpha 1.0.01

+This is the first Test period.